 The Engagement report shows all the engagement signals that come from your social media community.
 There is a specific report for every social network that we analyze.

 The size of your community and the number of likes are important but not representative of one another.
 A hundred likes could indicate a higher level of success for an account with 1,000 followers vs. one with 100,000.
 The engagement rate metric indicates how engaged your audience is, how responsive they are to your content and, consequently, how loyal they are to your brand.
 This metric is important to track if you want your social media followers to be move beyond being a fan and become customers.

-In the SEMrush Social Media tool, you can sort your posts by Engagement Rate to see which types of content perform best on each of your social media networks.
+In the SEMrush Social Media Tracker, you can sort your posts by Engagement Rate to see which types of content perform best on each of your social media networks.
 This information helps you target your audience’s interests more effectively.